Marannix/BiometricBanjo/README.md

 Disclaimer: I'd recommend using android biometric tutorial for a better understanding of biometric.
 Use the medium article as a way to enchance your knowledge after understanding the fundamentals.

+This project is built on fake mock and doesn't use real data (apart from biometric).
+Sign in is fake and doesn't persist.
+This work was done as part of innovation.

 Libraries used:
  - Compose (UI)
  - Hilt (Dependency Injection)